daliayan/myfoodie/README.md

 # Foodie || Ruby on Rails + Javascript

-This Ruby on Rails backend, Javascript frontend project called Taste This City (Foodie on Github)!
+This Ruby on Rails backend, Javascript frontend project called Taste This City (myfoodie on Github)!
 The origin of this application started here:

 https://github.com/daliayan/backend.git